shawnewallace/tdd-workshop/README.md

 #Test Driven Development Workshop
 ##Centric Consulting

 **Test Driven Development** (TDD) is a powerful software development practice for combining software design, unit testing, and coding in a continuous process to increase quality, maintainability, and productivity.
-Using TDD, developers build software in short development cycles following a workflow pattern called Red - Green - Refactor
+Using TDD, developers build software in short development cycles following a workflow pattern called Red - Green - Refactor:

-1. (<font color='red'>RED</font>) First the developer writes a failing automated test case that defines a new function or improvement,
+1. (<font color='red'>RED</font>) The developer writes a failing automated test case that defines a new function or improvement
-2. (<font color='green'>GREEN</font>) then produces code to pass that test, and
+2. (<font color='green'>GREEN</font>) Write minimal code to pass that test
-3. (<font color='blue'>REFACTOR</font>) finally refactors the new code to acceptable standards.
+3. (<font color='blue'>REFACTOR</font>) Refactors the new code or existing code to acceptable standards

 The developer repeats this process many times until the unit is complete and fully tested.